What is a Digital Signature?

 For example, even the most proficient hacker could not fake another’s digital signature as a means of convincing someone else to send money, it is simply mathematically not within the realms of possibility.
 Therefore digital signatures not only guarantee the data that is being communicated, but also the identity of the individual communicating it.

 When using blockchain technology a user has a public key and a private key, both of which appear as strings of random numbers and letters.
-The public key, sometimes referred to as a public address, can be compared to an email address and private key to password.
+The public key can be compared to an email address and private key to password.
 It is very important to never share a private key with anyone.
 It is equally important to have the private key written down and stored in a safe and secure place.
 Ideally on a piece of paper or a hardware wallet, as these two are near impossible to hack.
 Storing private keys in text documents or notes is not advised as these can be hacked relatively easily.
 There is no “I Forgot My Private Key” option.
 If a private key is lost, everything that is controlled by the key is lost too.

 Finally, the fact that private keys are linked to individual users gives digital signatures a quality of non-repudiation.
 This means that if something is digitally signed by a user, it can be legally binding and entirely associated with that individual.
 As indicated earlier, this is heavily dependent on there being no doubt that the private key that signed the data was not compromised, used or seen by anyone other than its owner.

 Digital signatures are unique to the signer and are created by utilising three algorithms:

 - A key generation algorithm, providing a private and public key.